sleepy-dachshund/lab/headsup/README.md

 - **Analysis**:
   - Calculates key financial metrics and stock characteristics.
   - Screens stocks for better-than-market characteristics.
+- **Plotting**:
+  - Plots returns, growth & valuation comps, and financial metrics.
+  - Returns PDF with one detail page for each stock screened.
 - **Report Generation**:
   - Creates an HTML report summarizing market trends and screened stocks.
 - **Visualization**: